agraef/midizap/README.md

 D2 PB[8191]  # bend up
 ~~~

+Let's now have a look at data mode.
 There are two additional suffixes `=` and `~` for data translations which are most useful with pure MIDI translations, which is why we deferred their discussion until now.
 If the increment and decrement sequences for a given translation are the same, the `=` suffix can be used to indicate that this sequence should be output for *both* increments and decrements.
 For instance, to map the modulation wheel (`CC1`) to the volume controller (`CC7`):

 ~~~
 CC1= CC7